tonychau117/CS-480-Code/Program Assignment One/README.txt

 Operating Instructions:
 - In the terminal, use the following commands in this order to run the C file:
-    - gcc AssignmentOne.c -o test
+    - make
+    - ./bots
-    - ./AssignmentOne
+    - make clean

 List/description of novel/significant design decisions:
--
+- Uses semaphore to protect QUOTE.txt writes

 List/description of any extra features/algorithms/functionality you included which were not
 required: